 - Surgery

-Pelvic floor dysfunction doesn’t just affect people of a single certain age, gender or physical ability.
-While it can have a negative impact on your physical, mental, and emotional health, it’s important to remember that proven, evidence-backed treatment plans exist with professional physical therapy in Town and Country, MO.
-At Axes, we offer an entire team committed to helping you regain the joy of engaging in the pursuits you love most in life.
+Pelvic floor dysfunction can affect anyone, regardless of age, gender, or physical ability.
+While it can have a negative impact on your physical, mental, and emotional health, there is hope with professional physical therapy in Town and Country, MO.
+At Axes, we offer an entire team dedicated to assisting you recover the pleasure of participating in the pursuits you love most in life.

 How Physical Therapy Can Help With Pelvic Floor Dysfunction

-If you are suffering from pelvic floor dysfunction, you may feel frustrated, ashamed, or despairing.
+If you are suffering from pelvic floor dysfunction, you may feel frustrated, ashamed, or hopeless.
 But a diagnosis is far from a life sentence.
-With pragmatic treatment plans customized for you by your Town and Country, MO physical therapist, you can reclaim control over your life and enjoy a pain-free life.
+With pragmatic treatment plans tailored for you by your Town and Country, MO physical therapist, you can reclaim control over your life and experience a comfortable existence.

 Pelvic floor therapy involves exercises that can strengthen, stretch, or coordinate the pelvic muscles.
-The benefits of physical therapy for pelvic floor dysfunction in Town and Country, MO include:
+The advantages of physical therapy for pelvic floor dysfunction in Town and Country, MO include:

-- Improved pelvic floor muscle strength — Strengthening pelvic floor muscles can assist in improving bladder and bowel control, diminish symptoms of urinary and fecal incontinence, and offer better support for the pelvic organs.
+- Improved pelvic floor muscle strength — Strengthening pelvic floor muscles can help improving bladder and bowel control, diminish symptoms of urinary and fecal incontinence, and offer better support for the pelvic organs.

-- Pain management — By targeting less strong or stiffer muscles and addressing painful spots, physical therapy can support in reducing or eliminating the discomfort you endure caused by pelvic floor dysfunction.
+- Pain management — By targeting less strong or less flexible muscles and addressing painful spots, physical therapy can support in diminishing or eliminating the pain you experience due to pelvic floor dysfunction.

-- Pre- and postpartum care — Pelvic floor therapy is frequently advised for expecting mothers and those who have just given birth.
-It can assist in preparing the pelvic floor for childbirth, decreasing the likelihood of after childbirth pelvic floor dysfunction, and facilitating recovery from changes and trauma to the pelvic floor connected to pregnancy and labor.
+- Pre- and postpartum care — Pelvic floor therapy is frequently advised during pregnancy and following childbirth.
+It can assist in readying the pelvic floor for delivery, minimizing the chance of after childbirth pelvic floor dysfunction, and facilitating recuperation from changes and trauma to the pelvic floor connected to giving birth.

-- Sexual health improvement — By concentrating on particular muscles and dealing with any underlying issues, therapy can enhance sexual excitement, climax, and overall sexual gratification.
+- Sexual health improvement — By concentrating on specific muscles and dealing with any underlying issues, therapy can enhance sexual arousal, climax, and general sexual satisfaction.

-- Education and self-management — Pelvic floor therapy is about more than just checking exorcises off of a list.
-By offering education and guiding you in methods you can practice at home, your Axes physical therapist helps you take an active role in your own care and empowers you to sustain a way of life that promotes pelvic floor wellness.
+- Education and self-management — Your personalized pelvic floor therapy plan won’t just consist of monitored exercises.
+By offering information and teaching you techniques you can try autonomously, your Axes physical therapist helps you actively participate in your own care and enables you to sustain a way of life that promotes pelvic floor health.

-At Axes Physical Therapy, we have a team of experienced pelvic floor therapists in Town and Country, MO who can help you in improving your pelvic well-being and performance.
-While certain cases of pelvic floor dysfunction might require surgical intervention, most patients in Town and Country, MO will find lasting and meaningful progress through less invasive physical therapy approaches.
+At Axes Physical Therapy, we have a team of knowledgeable pelvic floor therapists in Town and Country, MO who can assist you in improving your pelvic health and function.
+While certain instances of pelvic floor dysfunction might necessitate operative intervention, the majority of patients in Town and Country, MO will likely find sustained and meaningful improvement through non-invasive physical therapy approaches.

 What Town and Country, MO Pelvic Floor Therapy Involves

-Your first pelvic floor therapy session in Town and Country, MO will involve an evaluation of your current pelvic floor health.
-The following sessions will focus on implementing your tailored treatment plan.
+Your initial pelvic floor therapy session in Town and Country, MO will comprise an evaluation of your existing pelvic floor condition.
+The subsequent sessions will center around implementing your customized treatment plan.

 Assessment and Evaluation

-The journey of pelvic floor therapy begins with an initial evaluation.
+The journey of pelvic floor therapy begins with an initial assessment.
 In this appointment, your Town and Country, MO physical therapist will take the time to understand you and your symptoms.
-They will ask about your medical history, lifestyle, and goals.
-Additionally, they will conduct a physical examination and musculoskeletal assessment of your trunk and pelvis to determine your present condition.
-With your approval, a pre-pelvic floor therapy assessment in Town and Country, MO may also include an internal examination to more assess the muscle strength level.
-Alternatively, biofeedback sensors can be used rather than an internal examination.
+They will inquire about your medical history, lifestyle, and goals.
+Additionally, they will conduct a physical examination and musculoskeletal assessment of your trunk and pelvis to assess your current condition.
+With your consent, a pre-pelvic floor therapy assessment in Town and Country, MO may also include an internal examination to better determine the strength level.
+Alternatively, biofeedback sensors can be utilized instead of an internal examination.

-The assessment and evaluation carried out by your physical therapist will help in identifying the potential causes of your pelvic floor dysfunction and facilitate the development of an optimal treatment plan to help you in resuming the activities you cherish.
+The assessment and evaluation carried out by your physical therapist will help in recognizing the potential causes of your pelvic floor dysfunction and facilitate the development of an effective treatment plan to assist you in resuming the activities you enjoy.

 Pelvic Floor Therapy Treatments and Exercises

-Upon reviewing the findings from your assessment and evaluation, your pelvic floor therapist in Town and Country, MO will design a personalized treatment plan tailored to your needs.
-This plan will incorporate precise goals, exercises, and expected results to guide your therapy.
+Upon reviewing the findings from your assessment and evaluation, your pelvic floor therapist in Town and Country, MO will create a personalized treatment plan customized to your needs.
+This plan will include defined goals, exercises, and expected outcomes to guide your therapy.

 Exercises for Pelvic Floor Therapy

-Improving physical strength and balance is essential for any pelvic floor therapy plan.
-Exercises that may be included in your physical therapy treatment plan in Town and Country, MO are:
+Improving physical strength and coordination is essential for any pelvic floor therapy plan.
+Exercises that may be included in your physical therapy treatment plan in Town and Country, MO include:

-- Kegel exercises to relax and engage the pelvic floor muscles
+- Kegel exercises to release and tighten the pelvic floor muscles

-- Functional training to include new muscle actions into routine activities
+- Functional training to include new muscle patterns into everyday activities

-The exercises your Town and Country, MO physical therapist prescribes for your pelvic floor dysfunction will vary based on your particular needs, but will all be aimed at reconditioning your body and muscles for optimal health.
-Depending on your existing health and level of pelvic floor dysfunction, exercises may commence with you reclining on your back and progress to seated and standing positions.
+The exercises your Town and Country, MO physical therapist prescribes for your pelvic floor dysfunction will change based on your particular needs, but will all be aimed at retraining your body and muscles for optimal health.
+Depending on your current health and level of pelvic floor dysfunction, exercises may commence with you reclining on your back and evolve to seated and standing positions.

 Manual Therapy

-Manual therapy, such as instrument-assisted soft tissue mobilization, is a hands-on technique that involves your physical therapist applying pressure or working on specific areas of your pelvis.
-It may include trigger point therapy (releasing tight knots in your muscles), nerve release (freeing up compressed nerves), joint mobilization (improving the mobility of your joints), deep tissue massage (relaxing tense muscles), or skin rolling (lifting and rolling the skin to reduce adhesions).
+Manual therapy, such as instrument-assisted soft tissue mobilization, involves your physical therapist using their hands to put pressure on and massage specific areas of your pelvis.
+It may include trigger point therapy (releasing tight knots in your muscles), nerve release (freeing up compressed nerves), joint manipulation (improving the mobility of your joints), deep tissue massage (relaxing tense muscles), or skin rolling (lifting and rolling the skin to reduce adhesions).

 Biofeedback Training

-Biofeedback training utilizes a device to measure and display the activity of your pelvic floor muscles on a screen.
-It help you learn how to regulate and align your pelvic floor muscles by giving you real-time feedback on how they engage and release.
-This feedback helps you better understand understand how to activate and release the muscles correctly, optimizing your muscle coordination and control.
+Biofeedback training makes use of a device to gauge and display the activity of your pelvic floor muscles on a screen.
+It help you learn how to regulate and align your pelvic floor muscles by giving you real-time feedback on how they contract and relax.
+This feedback helps you better understand understand how to activate and release the muscles correctly, optimizing your muscle integration and control.

 Behavioral and Lifestyle Modifications

-Physical therapy isn’t just a catalog of exercises to mark off – it also offers you entrée to expert, evidence-based insights that improve your everyday life.
-Your physical therapist may recommend you with:
+Physical therapy isn’t just a list of exercises to mark off – it also offers you entry to professional, evidence-based insights that boost your daily life.
+Your physical therapist may advise you with:

-- Any other advice for a better daily life and lifestyle
+- Additional recommendations for a healthier everyday life and lifestyle

-Complementing the exercises and techniques used in pelvic floor therapy with these adaptations promotes enhanced pelvic floor function and general well-being.
+Complementing the exercises and techniques used in pelvic floor therapy with these adjustments fosters enhanced pelvic floor function and general well-being.

 Axes Physical Therapy’s Approach to Pelvic Floor Therapy in Town and Country, MO

-At Axes Physical Therapy, we firmly believe in providing personalized and compassionate treatment to our patients.
-Owned and operated by a committed physical therapist in Town and Country, MO, our practice is focused on the client and getting favorable patient results.
-We comprehend that pelvic floor dysfunction can pose as a delicate and demanding condition.
-That’s why we approach every patient with the highest respect, empathy, and customized attention.
+At Axes Physical Therapy, we firmly believe in delivering individualized and empathetic treatment to our patients.
+Owned and operated by a devoted physical therapist in Town and Country, MO, our practice is focused on the client and getting beneficial patient results.
+We comprehend that pelvic floor dysfunction can pose as a delicate and difficult issue.
+That’s why we approach every patient with the utmost respect, compassion, and personalized attention.

-We also hold the belief in providing evidence-based and integrative care to our patients.
-We utilize up-to-date research and advanced technology to guide our treatment plans and methodologies.
-In addition, we present a range of other physical therapy services that can enhance your pelvic floor therapy, including:
+We also embrace the belief in delivering evidence-based and holistic care to our patients.
+We utilize up-to-date research and advanced technology to inform our treatment plans and methodologies.
+In addition, we present a range of other physical therapy services that can supplement your pelvic floor therapy, including:

 - Orthopedic rehab